Installation

 anis_server_root

-• To list all datasets available in the default instance: http://localhost:8080/instance/default/dataset
+• To list all datasets available and configured within the default instance:

-• To count number of data available for the observations dataset: http://localhost:8080/search/default/observations?a=count
+• To count number of data available for the observations dataset configured within the default instance:

 Client

-• The web-ui client is available at the following address: http://localhost:4200 and you can start using the application with the test data
+• The web-ui client is available at the following address: http://localhost:4200 and you can start using the app with the test data.

 Services